espena/kicad-libs/mouser/README.md

 Not included in public repo.

-VEML7700-TR.stp may be download from [Mouser](https://no.mouser.com/electronic-cad-symbols-models/)
+Mouser/SamacSys models may be download from [Mouser](https://no.mouser.com/electronic-cad-symbols-models/)